 The HPI shows the price changes of residential properties purchased by households (flats, detached houses, terraced houses, etc.), both newly-built and existing ones, independently of their final use and independently of their previous owners.

-The index levels (2015 = 100) for the euro area aggregate and EU aggregate house price indices are shown in Figure 1.
+The index levels (2015 = 100) for house prices of the euro area and EU aggregates are shown in Figure 1.
 After a slight increase between the first quarter of 2010 and the second quarter of 2011, house prices showed a sharp decline until the first quarter of 2013.
-Then, they remained more or less stable until 2014 and rose rapidly and constantly since early 2015.
+Then, they remained more or less stable until 2014 and rose sharply since early 2015.
 Both the euro area and the EU follow a similar trend.

 Table 1 presents the quarterly and annual rates of change for the HPI for the most recent four quarters.